M-o-a-T/moat/doc/spec_message.rst

 by padding to the next byte (if necessary) and an UTF-8 name.

 If bits 6+7 are clear, the entry is a directory.
-Bits 3…0 encode the number of sub-entries minus two. se while bit 4 encodes whether multiple requests are supported.
+Bits 3…0 encode the number of sub-entries minus two.

+Bit 4 encodes whether multiple requests are supported.

 Directories don't get to have zero or one entries because you can just skip the directory in that case.
 (Yes, this means that files can't be enumerated